Web template system: Overview

-The template and content resources are processed and combined by the template engine to mass-produce web documents.
+The template and content resources are processed and combined by the template engine to mass-produce web documents, each with a similar visual format.
 For purposes of this article, web documents include any of various output formats for transmission over the web via HTTP, HTTPS, or another Internet protocol.

+Template engine

 Example

 With the model typically held in a relational database, the remaining components of the MVC architecture are the control and view.
 In the simplest of systems these two are not separated.
 However, adapting the separation of concerns principle one can completely decouple the relationships.

 For example, the view template may look like this: